 15 great places for kids in Minnesota

-There's a world of adventure waiting in the Land of Lakes.
+There's a world of adventure awaiting families in the Land of Lakes.

 © Beth Gauper